 That being said, there is a secret weapon you can use to reduce poor patient behavior like mine.

-Did you know that 95 percent of people read text messages within minutes of receiving them?
-Ninety five percent!
+Did you know that 90 percent of people read text messages within minutes of receiving them?
+Ninety percent!
 That’s pretty much everyone.
 Sending appointment reminders through text message virtually guarantees your patients will see your message—and quickly.